rapidsai/spark-examples/README.md

 ```

-Then you start your notebook and open [`mortgage-gpu.ipynb`](https://gitlab-master.nvidia.com/nvspark/examples/blob/support-gpu/xgboost/notebook/mortgage-gpu.ipynb) to explore.
+Then you start your notebook and open [`mortgage-gpu.ipynb`](https://github.com/rapidsai/spark-examples/xgboost/notebook/mortgage-gpu.ipynb) to explore.
-(TODO: switch to github url after release)